workflo/shaback/README.md

 ### index/

 Contains a `.sroot` file for each backup run.
-The file's is comprised of the backup set (or host) name and a timestamp.
+The file's name is comprised of the backup set (or host) name and a timestamp.
 The file's content is the bare ID of the root tree index file.

 ### locks/